drnsmith/drnsmith.github.io/content/projects/Project1/Project1.md

 - A **combined column** (`preprocessed_full_recipe`) was created to represent the entire recipe.

 ### **To sum this part up,**
 Data pre-processing is a **crucial first step** in any NLP project.
 By cleaning and structuring text, I ensured the **ML model receives high-quality inputs** for training.

-**Key Takeaways:**
+Key Takeaways:
 - Cleaning text data removes noise and enhances NLP model performance.
 - Lemmatisation, stemming, and stopword removal improve text standardisation.
 - Pre-processed text is **structured, compact, and informative** for ML.

-# PART 2.
+# Part 2.
-### Introduction
 In ML, features are measurable characteristics or properties that help a model make predictions.

-In recipe classification, features such as ingredient complexity, cooking techniques, and step count become powerful predictors of recipe difficulty.

-**Feature engineering** helps us take unstructured data, such as recipe instructions, and turn it into structured data that the model can understand.
+In recipe classification, features such as ingredient complexity, cooking techniques, and step count become powerful predictors of recipe difficulty. **Feature engineering** helps us take unstructured data, such as recipe instructions, and turn it into structured data that the model can understand.

 For example, a recipe with advanced ingredients (like "saffron" or "truffle oil") is likely to be more challenging than one with everyday items like "salt" or "flour."
 Similarly, recipes that involve techniques like "blanching" or "flambé" tend to require more skill than those involving basic steps like "stirring."

 In this part, I’ll take you behind the scenes into one of the most critical aspects of this project: *feature engineering*.
 This is where raw recipe data is transformed into a format that AI can interpret.
 By selecting and creating features, my model gets the context it needs to classify recipes effectively.

 ### Step-by-Step Guide to Key Features in Recipe Classification